Mastering Windows Updates & Microsoft Updates – Part 2

 Further we will also see there the difference between Windows and Microsoft Updates and their different settings we need to understand.

-Now in this part will see what exactly the Extended Security Update (ESU) program for Windows operating systems is and how to determine the current SQL server versions installed on Windows.
+We will also take a look what exactly the Extended Security Update (ESU) program for Windows operating systems is and how to determine the current SQL server versions installed on Windows.

 For the Extended Security Update (ESU) will also see some troubleshooting in case the system couldn’t successfully validate if its eligible to receive ESUs